ciprianmiclaus2/etlrules/README.md

 around the plans, allowing technical and non-technical users to collaborate on data transformations that can be scheduled to run periodically for solving real business problems.

+## High level concepts

+### Plan

+A plan is a blueprint of how to perform extractions of tabular data, transformations of the data and how to load (ie write) the transformed data to its final destination.

+A plan is a collection of rules, each of which operate on a dataframe (tabular data).

+### Rule

+A rule is an operation performed on a dataframe.
+There are three types of rules:
+    * Extract rules (aka read rules)
+        - They will read an external data source (ie files, DBs, APIs endpoints) and bring the data into memory for processing
+    * Transform rules
+        - They will perform a transformation of the data (ie add a new column, modify an existing column, join columns, aggregate)
+    * Load rules (aka write rules)
+        - They will write the output into an external storage (ie files, DBs, APIs endpoints)

+### Rule engine

+The component that takes a plan and executes it (rule by rule) based on an input.

+### Rule data

+The structure that holds together any input dataframes, temporary results and the final output of a rule engine execution of a plan.
+The rule data can have some input dataframes or they can start as empty canvases, with the plan performing extractions/reading of data that it needs.

+### Backend

+The underlying dataframe library to use for executing the plan.
+For example: pandas, vaex, polars, etc.
+At the moment, only pandas is supported.

 ## Documentation

 <https://ciprianmiclaus.github.io/etlrules/>